-๐Ÿฉบ Can You Triage a Patient Without a Process?
+๐Ÿฉบ Can You Triage a Patient Without a Process for Correctness?

 ⚕️ A New Paradigm for Deterministic Resolution — Without Workflow, Protocol, or Sequence — Proven in ~628 Bytes